- Are dachshunds picky eaters?

 4) Try some fun food toys.

-Next, consider some food dispensing toys if your dog is bored and you are worried about their nutritional intake.
+Next, consider some food dispensing toys if your dog is bored and you are worried about its nutritional intake.
 Many pups will love figuring out how to get the tasty rewards.

 Is there a natural appetite stimulant for dogs?